-States that do not have a Marketable Record Title Act will not need subsection (d).
-States that do have a Marketable Record Title Act may choose to put this exception in that statute rather than in this Act.
+States that do not have a Marketable Record Title Act or a Dominant Mineral Interests Act will not need subsection (d).
+States that do have a either or both of these acts may choose to put this exception in the respective statute rather than in this Act.

-The exception to the Marketable Record Title statute in optional subsection (d) is analogous to exceptions commonly made for conservation and preservation servitudes.
+The exception to the Marketable Record Title Act and the Dormant Mineral Interests Act in optional (d) is analogous to exceptions commonly made for conservation and preservation servitudes.
 Restatement of the Law of Property Third (Servitudes) § 7.16 (5) (1998).
 It is based on the public importance of ensuring continued enforcement of environmental covenants to protect human health and the environment.
 For states adopting the registry of environmental covenants to be kept by the [insert name of state regulatory agency for environmental protection] under Section 12 of this Act, the cost of extending title searches to this registry should be low.

-If there is any question whether a specific environmental covenant is exempt from the requirements of the Marketable Title Act, the agency should comply with that Act by rerecording the covenant within the Marketable Title Act's specified statutory period.
-This will insure that the covenant is not extinguished under the Marketable Title Act.
+If there is any question whether a specific environmental covenant is exempt from the requirements of the Marketable Record Title Act or the Dominant Mineral Interests Act, the agency should comply with that Act by re-recording the covenant within the relevant act's specified statutory period.
+This will ensure that the covenant is not extinguished under either of these acts.

-Finally, the fact that the Act specifies that notice of either an eminent domain proceeding or an action to apply the doctrine of changed circumstances be given to persons identified in Section 10 does not mean that other persons might not - under other legal principles - also be entitled to notice of the action or to intervene as parties in the action.
+Finally, the fact that the Act specifies that notice of either an eminent domain proceeding or an action to apply the doctrine of changed circumstances be given to persons identified in Section 10 does not mean that other persons might not also be entitled to notice of the action or to intervene as parties in the action under other legal principles.
 Other state law may require such notice and this Act does not affect such other, additional notice requirements.